pursuit-curriculum/unit-full-stack-web-development/intro-to-sql-joins/README.md

 | 13  | King |   6000    |   001    | false  |   null   | \|  |  4  |                      |            |                      |        |      |
 |     |      |           |          |        |          | \|  |  3  | Grand Budapest Hotel |    null    | Republic of Zubrowka |   5    | null |

-Due to the simplicity of your work, there is no compelling reason to put your hotels or rooms on either side besides personal choice.
+Due to the simplicity of this example, there is no compelling reason to put your hotels or rooms on either side besides personal choice.
 As you learn to build more complex queries where you may be joining three or more tables, there would be a need for more careful thought about the order of how the tables are joined.

 #### Inner Join